Lameur/SLNC-License/docs/usage.md

 LSNC Usage Guide
-This guide explains how to apply the LibreShare Non-Commercial License (LSNC) to your software project.
+This guide explains how to apply the LibreShare Non-Commercial License (LSNC v1.0) to your software project.
 Step 1: Add the License to Your Project

 Copy the License File: